AQUINT01/surfs_up/README.md

 To seal W. Avy's investment, it would be wise to provide further studies such as;

-  - Running a regressional analysis between temperatures and ice cream sales
+  - Running a regressional analysis between temperatures and ice cream sales,
   - Creating queries for other locations with similar temperatures to Oahu, Hawaii,
   - and presenting these findings in a scatter diagram to illustrate the results.